On the non-existence of elements of Kervaire invariant one: The slice filtration

-\begin{prop} A $G$-spectrum $X$ is slice $0$-positive if and only if it is $(-1)$ connected and $\piu_{0}X=0$ (\ie the non-equivariant spectrum $i_{0}^{\ast}X$ underlying $X$ is $0$-connected). \end{prop}
+\begin{prop} A $G$-spectrum $X$ is slice positive if and only if it is $(-1)$ connected and $\piu_{0}X=0$ (\ie the non-equivariant spectrum $i_{0}^{\ast}X$ underlying $X$ is $0$-connected). \end{prop}

 \begin{pf} The only if assertion follows from the fact that the slice cells of positive dimension are $(-1)$-connected and have $0$-connected underlying spectra.
 The ``if'' assertion is proved by induction on $|G|$, the case of the trivial group being trivial.
-We may therefore assume $X$ is $(-1)$-connected and has the property that $i_{H}^{\ast}X>0$ for all proper $H\subset G$.
-Now consider the isotropy separation sequence for $X$
+For the induction step we may assume $X$ is $(-1)$-connected and has the property that $i_{H}^{\ast}X>0$ for all proper $H\subset G$.
+Consider the isotropy separation sequence for $X$

 The leftmost term is slice-positive by Lemma~\ref{thm:74}, and the rightmost term is by Propositions~\ref{thm:65} and~\ref{thm:6}, and Lemma~\ref{thm:75}.
 It follows that $X$ is slice-positive. \end{pf}